Local Expert-Only in Jax

 - Travel Tools

-Each of Jacksonville’s neighborhood have a unique flavor of their own.
+Each of Jacksonville’s neighborhoods have a unique flavor of their own.
 From southern classics to far away cuisines, there is a little bit of everything throughout the city.
-Check out some of the greatest local spots in each neighborhood!
+Check out some of the top local spots in each neighborhood!

 Bestbet - Take a break from the poker table and indulge in some of the best sushi in Northeast Florida!
 Sushi Bar is open everyday.
 From specialty rolls to Sushi & Sashimi plates, Bestbet has it all.
 Your taste buds will thank you!